-We utilised our actuarial expertise to evaluate the reasonableness of significant assumptions and estimates and the actuarial computations, and to evaluate the actuarial valuation report obtained from management for adequacy and reasonableness.
+We utilised our actuarial expertise to evaluate the reasonableness of significant assumptions and estimates applied as well as the actuarial computations prepared by the management experts.
+We also evaluated the actuarial valuation report obtained from management for adequacy and reasonableness.
 In doing so, the following procedures were performed:

-- We compared the Group's mortality tables against the standard actuarial mortality tables to assess the reasonableness of the assumption. - We assessed whether the expenses and lapse rate assumptions were based on the Group's internal experience. - We assessed the reasonableness of the expense inflation by comparing it to external sources such as external industry research reports. - We assessed whether discount rates used reflected the nature of the assets backing the insurance contract liabilities and also whether they reflected the conditions of the market in which these assets are held. - We compared the actual emerging claims for prior years against the provision for the same period to assess the reasonableness of management's previous provisions. - We tested data used in the valuation by agreeing a sample of that data to supporting evidences; - We assessed the valuation basis (including chain ladder methodology, run off analysis on historical loss experience,1/365 method and 1⁄2 method) through discussion with the statutory actuaries and assessing its appropriateness, given the nature of the business as well as actuarial best practice. - We assessed the valuation results by rerunning the models, on a sample basis, to consider accurate application of the selected methodology and assumptions.
-We inspected the actuarial report for 2020 prepared by the statutory actuary and compared it to the prior year signed actuarial report in order to identify any significant changes in assumptions and methodology.
+- We compared the Group's mortality tables against the standard actuarial mortality tables to assess the reasonableness of the assumption.
+We noted no matters requiring further consideration. - We assessed whether the expenses and lapse rate assumptions were based on the Group's internal experience.
+We noted no matters requiring further consideration. - We assessed the reasonableness of the expenses, investment return and inflation by comparing it to external sources such as external industry research reports.
+We noted no matters requiring further consideration. - We assessed whether discount rates used reflected the nature of the assets backing the insurance contract liabilities and also whether they reflected the conditions of the market in which these assets are held.
+We noted no matters requiring further consideration. - We compared the actual emerging claims for prior years against the provision for the same period to assess the reasonableness of management's previous provisions.
+We noted no matters requiring further consideration. - We tested data used in the valuation by agreeing a sample of that data to underlying documentation.
+We noted no matters requiring further consideration. - We assessed the valuation basis (including chain ladder methodology, run off analysis on historical loss experience, 1/365 method and 1⁄4 method) through discussion with the management's actuaries and also assessed its appropriateness, given the nature of the business as well as with reference to actuarial best practice.
+We noted no matters requiring further consideration. - We assessed the valuation results by rerunning the models, on a sample basis, to consider accurate application of the selected methodology and assumptions.
+We compared our results to management's valuation and noted no material differences.

+We inspected the actuarial report for 2020 prepared by the management's actuaries and compared it to the prior year signed actuarial report in order to identify any